beatrizang/body-mass-index-calculator/README.md

-# Frontend Mentor - Multi-step form solution
+# Frontend Mentor - Body Mass Index calculator solution

 This is a solution to the [Body Mass Index calculator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/body-mass-index-calculator-brrBkfSz1T).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.